kinetecharts/dance-embedding/src/pose_extraction/README.md

-# Dance Motion Embedding - Module Usage Guide
+# Pose Extraction - Module Usage Guide

-This README provides step-by-step instructions for running the dance motion embedding pipeline from the `src/dance_motion_embedding` package directory.
-You can use the modules directly or via the command-line interface.
+This README provides step-by-step instructions for running the pose extraction pipeline from the `src/pose_extraction` package directory.
+This module focuses solely on extracting pose landmarks from videos using MediaPipe.

 ## Prerequisites